aleesteele/aleesteele.github.io/_posts/2024-04-10-third-space.md

 For example: the type of facilitation you need in a professional meeting is not necessarily the same

-### 3. Because digital third spaces are usually moderated by people, what are the ?
+### 3. Because digital third spaces are usually moderated by people, what are the third spaces for third space facilitators?

-## Questions
+## Three Questions for third space facilitators

 As I consider